DoctorLogicProduct/dltest/landing-pages/dermatology-website-design-1.md

     - src: "/uploads/social-reputation-label.svg"
       alt: ''
     headline: ''
-    text: Online reputation can make or break your medical practice – and your marketing efforts.
-Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web.
+    text: Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web.
     link: []
   - img:
     - src: "/uploads/lead-generator-label.svg"